 Most of our delivery centers operate on leasehold property.
 Our leases are subject to renewal and we may be unable to renew such leases on commercially acceptable terms or at all.
-For example, the lease for the property that houses our operations at Weikfield in Pune has expired and we are continuing our tenancy on an "at-will" basis.
-Accordingly, the landlord could cancel the lease with minimal notice.
 Our inability to renew our leases, or a renewal of our leases with a rental rate higher than the prevailing rate under the applicable lease prior to expiration, may have an adverse impact on our operations, including disrupting our operations or increasing our cost of operations.
 In addition, in the event of non-renewal of our leases, we may be unable to locate suitable replacement properties for our delivery centers or we may experience delays in relocation that could lead to a disruption in our operations.
 Any disruption in our operations could have an adverse effect on our results of operation.